 Also, Hola VPN is practically only useful for unlocking websites.
 The service does not allow you to torrent or watch Netflix.
 The company’s customer service is subpar as well.
 If you decided to pay to upgrade to the paid service, you’d find that the features are still subpar compared to other VPN options that require you to pay.

 When it comes to VPNs, it’s better that you invest in a quality product to ensure that your information is safe.
 However, even if you wanted to use a free VPN service, there are other alternatives that you should choose over Hola VPN.
-Be sure to check out our list of the best VPNs available today so that you can find a service that better suits your needs.
+Be sure to check out our best vpn list for an updated list of our top rated VPN services.